netascode/terraform-provider-fmc/docs/resources/sgts.md

 subcategory: "Objects"
 description: |-
   This resource can manage a SGTs.
+  The following restrictions apply:
+  Read operations are supported by any tested FMC versionMinimum FMC version for object management (Create/Update/Delete): 7.4Bulk object creation is not supported by FMC, it will be handled one-by-oneBulk object deletion is not supported by FMC, it will be handled one-by-oneUpdates are always done one-by-one.
 ---

 # fmc_sgts (Resource)

 This resource can manage a SGTs.
+The following restrictions apply:
+  - Read operations are supported by any tested FMC version
+  - Minimum FMC version for object management (Create/Update/Delete): `7.4`
+  - Bulk object creation is not supported by FMC, it will be handled one-by-one
+  - Bulk object deletion is not supported by FMC, it will be handled one-by-one
+  - Updates are always done one-by-one.

 ## Example Usage